ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.0.1 ***
+- FIX: Fixed non functional CH_DBG_ENABLE_STACK_CHECK option in the Cortex-M3 caused by GCC 4.5.0, the fix also improves the context switch performance because GCC 4.5.0 apparently was generating useless instructions within the very critical context switch code (bug 3019738).
+- FIX: Fixed insufficient stack space assigned to the idle thread in Cortex-M3 port (bug 3019594).
 - FIX: Fixed missing check in chIQReadTimeout() and chIQWriteTimeout() (bug 3019158).
 - FIX: Fixed instability in Mutexes subsystem (bug 3019099).
+- NEW: Added timers clock macros to the STM32 clock tree HAL driver.

 *** 2.0.0 ***
 - NEW: Implemented the concept of thread references, this mechanism ensures